JocelynWordSmith/card-game/documents/ROADMAP.md

 - refactor User experience
     - make the card flips animate
     - look at making it a table (sometimes easier for screen readers) or a non submitting form (just for semantic purposes)
-- [ ] impliment local storage using index db for persitant games and game state
+- persit games and game state

 ## STAGE 4